 What Happens When Independent Living Isn't Enough?

 Independent living is appropriate for active adults who don't need assistance with the activities of daily living, such as dressing, grooming and bathing.
-If you find that you or your loved one is in need of a little extra help, there are options available.
+If you find that you or your loved one is in need of a little extra help, moving to another form of care or an assisted living nearby is an option available.

 What is the Difference Between Independent Living and Assisted Living?